About Us

 Vancouver’s landmark Gastown Steam Clock is built and powered by our system.
 Today, the clock is powered by electricity, but the whistle remains powered by Creative Energy’s central steam plant.

-Creative Energy connects to St. Paul's Hospital.
-Everyday, staff, patients and their families depend on our system's reliability.
+The Vancouver energy system connects to St. Paul’s Hospital.
+Everyday, staff, patients and their families depend on our system’s reliability.

 The central Vancouver steam system begins to serve Expo Plaza, heating the site of the 1986 World Expo.

-Creative Energy provides heat for BC Place, a 50,000-seat multi-purpose stadium, and an official emergency centre during a seismic event or other disaster; a testament to the resilience of our system.
+The Vancouver energy system provides heat for BC Place, a 50,000-seat multi-purpose stadium, and an official emergency centre during a seismic event or other disaster; a testament to the resilience of our system.

-Creative Energy connects to two more Vancouver landmarks, the Vancouver Public Library’s Central Branch and Rogers Arena, home to the Vancouver Canucks.
+The system also connects to two more Vancouver landmarks, the Vancouver Public Library’s Central Branch and Rogers Arena, home to the Vancouver Canucks.

 The Vancouver steam system expands to the Woodward’s redevelopment and to the Vancouver Convention Centre.